Mental Health Disorders

 Our integrated approach focuses on healing the whole person.

-With only eight beds to ensure a personalized experience, our Residential Mental Health Program helps adults and older adults successfully transition back to their lives, homes, families, and careers with a newfound sense of self-worth, direction, and control.
+With only ten beds to ensure a personalized experience, our Residential Mental Health Program helps adults and older adults successfully transition back to their lives, homes, families, and careers with a newfound sense of self-worth, direction, and control.

 Mood disorders